 You’ll also benefit from our expert artists-in-residence and have the opportunity to exhibit your work in major student exhibitions attended by art professionals.

-At The Cass, you’ll be studying in a famous art school in the busiest contemporary art scene in Europe: London.
-This is the best place to study art – here, among hundreds of art galleries and museums, a busy calendar of art events and a range of art organisations and businesses.
+At The Cass, you’ll be studying in a famous art school in the busiest contemporary art scene in Europe.
+London is home to hundreds of art galleries and museums, a busy calendar of art events and a range of art organisations and businesses.

 On this exciting and challenging undergraduate degree, you'll be taught in cutting-edge studios by practising London artists who are passionate about art and teaching.
 Our staff include artists with an impressive track record of international shows such as Bob and Roberta Smith, Pil and Galia Kollectiv and Mel Brimfield.
 There’s also an extensive programme of lectures from guest artists.

-You’ll have access to brilliant facilities.
-There are spacious art studios, the latest 3D printing and laser-cutting facilities, a high street art gallery and even a roof garden.
+Facilities include spacious art studios, the latest 3D printing and laser-cutting facilities, exhibition spaces and even a roof garden.
 You’ll also have access to state-of-the-art digital media, print, painting, photography, ceramics and sculpture workshops.

-During your studies you’ll learn art among a diverse mix of ambitious and prolific fellow art students and will brush shoulders with architects, designers, musicians and film directors.
+You’ll study alongside a diverse mix of ambitious and prolific fellow art students and will associate with architects, designers, musicians and film directors.

-To ensure you get the most out of your studies there will also be artists in residence, art awards, access to private viewings, regular field trips to the Venice Biennale and other European art events, plus invaluable advice from artists who’ll guide you into your art career.
+There will also be artists in residence, art awards, access to private viewings, regular field trips to the Venice Biennale and other European art events plus invaluable advice from artists who’ll guide you into your art career.
 As a final year student you will have the opportunity to explore a topic of your choice in depth in the Honours-level dissertation.
 Our dissertation students all belong to a themed dissertation studio that offers a supportive group context for planning and writing your dissertation, and specific academic tutoring about how to manage the project.

 Assessment is through practical and written coursework.
 Practical coursework is developed in workshops and studios, while some written project development coursework is developed online.
 Fine Art BA coursework is marked in percentages according to a standard band of passing grades by a group of art examiners using clear, published assessment criteria.